effectivehomeoffice/effectivehomeoffice.com/README.md

 # Effective Home Office

-An opinonated guide to effectivly work from home by @simonharrer and @jochen_christ.
+An opinionated guide to effectively work from home.

 Ask us anything on Twitter with [#effectivehomeoffice](https://twitter.com/hashtag/effectivehomeoffice).